 - If you have any symptoms of hypoglycemia after exercising.
 Symptoms include shakiness, lightheadedness, extreme sweating, hunger, headache, and pale skin color.

 Causes of diabetes.
-National Institute of Diabetes & Digestive & Kidney Diseases website.
-Available at: http://diabetes.niddk.nih.gov/dm/pubs/causes.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
+Available at: http://www.niddk.nih.gov/health-information/health-topics/Diabetes/causes-diabetes/Pages/index.aspx.
 Updated July 31, 2013.
 Accessed September 4, 2013.